-Through the above analysis of the parasitic characteristics of vias, it’s clearly found that in high-speed PCB design, even simple vias often bring great negative effects to circuit design.
+Through the above analysis of the parasitic characteristics of vias, it’s clearly found that in high-speed PCB design, even simple vias often bring great negative effects to PCB design.

-1. Standing on cost and signal quality, select a vias with a reasonable size.
+1. Standing on cost and signal quality, select a PCB vias with a reasonable size.